mukaruernest/Pizza_Place_Analysis_DashBoard/README.md

 # Pizza Place Analysis.

-A year's worth of sales from a fictitious pizza place.
+A year's worth of sales from a fictitious pizza place, including the date and time of each order and the pizzas served, with additional details on the type, size, quantity, price, and ingredients.

+This challenge can be found on [Maven Analytics.](https://www.mavenanalytics.io/data-playground?page=1&pageSize=5)

 Table of Content.